pascal-thomas/TL19/exercise2/README.md

 border-top-width: 0;
 z-index: 100000000000000;
 }
-- Inner HTML: DEV
+- Inner HTML: TL19
-- Browser title: DEV
+- Browser title: TL19

 After saving the changes, you will see the indicator being shown on every screen in the author environment.